Skip to main content

 Reserve

 When a user accepts a payment request, it will go into the reserved state.
-It will remain there for up to 14 days (MobilePay) or 180 days (Vipps) until it is captured or canceled.
+It will remain there until it is captured or canceled.
 The funds stay in the customer's account, but are not available to them.

 Capture

 Once the payment is captured, returning the money requires a refund operation and this may also take a few days.
-See refunds for details.
+For details about bank payouts and records, see the Settlements section.

 tip